AdobeDocs/campaign.en/help/v8/dev/create-schema.md

 >
 >When the source schema is saved, generation of the extended schema is automatically launched.

 If you need to check the complete structure of a schema, you can use the preview tab.
 If the schema has been extended, you will then be able to visualize all its extensions.
 As a complement, the Documentation tab displays all the schema attributes and elements, and their properties (SQL Field, type/length, label, description).
 The Documentation tab only applies to generated schemas.
-For more on this, refer to the [Regenerating schemas](../../configuration/using/regenerating-schemas.md) section.

 ## Use case: creating a contract table {#example--creating-a-contract-table}